Hubbard Street

 Hubbard Street is a street in Chicago, Illinois named for early settler Gurdon Saltonstall Hubbard.
 Hubbard Street has three distinct sections.
 The first, east of the Chicago River, runs from Kingsbury Street to Michigan Avenue.
 The second, longer section runs from Des Plaines Street west to Campbell Avenue (2500 W) The third and shortest section is a three-block stretch from Kilpatrick Avenue (4700 W) to Lavergne Avenue (5000 W) where it ends at the Hubbard Playlot Park.
 Notable buildings on this street include Courthouse Place at 54 W. Hubbard.

 Hubbard's Cave

 Hubbard's Cave and the Chicago skyline, in 2010.
-In a view facing southeast, Hubbard Street is seen crossing over the Kennedy Expressway, with the Metra tracks behind and above it.
+In a view looking southeast, Hubbard Street is seen crossing over the Kennedy Expressway, with the Metra tracks behind and above it.

 Where Hubbard Street crosses over the Kennedy Expressway, there is a long underpass popularly known as Hubbard's Cave.
 The underpass is about a quarter of a mile in length, and actually extends from Hubbard Street to Wayman Street.
 This tunnel-like section of the expressway was very dark to drive through until lights were added in 1962.